Higher education lecturer?

 See how well you suit this job in Career Planner.

 Higher education (HE) lecturers teach academic and vocational subjects to undergraduate and postgraduate students aged 18 upwards.
-They work in universities and in some colleges of further education.
+They work in universities and in some further education colleges.

-Teaching methods include lectures, seminars, tutorials, practical laboratory demonstrations, field work and e-learning.
-Multimedia technologies are being increasingly used.
+Teaching methods include lectures, seminars, tutorials, practical demonstrations, field work and e-learning.
+Multimedia technologies are increasingly used.

-HE lecturers also pursue their own research to contribute to the wider research activities of their department/institution.
-Many aim to have their research published, either in the form of a book or scholarly article, and this can help raise the profile of their employing HE institution.
+HE lecturers also pursue their own research to contribute to the wider research activities of their department or institution.
+The aim is to have this published in books or scholarly articles, which can help raise the profile of their employing HE institution.